Frequently Asked Questions

 If you do not agree with the our interpretation of the regulations, you can refer the matter to the Secretary of State for a ‘Determination’.
 Let the us know you want to take this course of action, and you will be advised of the necessary procedure and costs involved.

 Will CNC consult with my neighbour about my Building Control application?

 Unlike Planning Permission building control do not have to consult adjoining owners about Building Regulation applications.
 It is up to your neighbours to safeguard their property or rights if a proposal interferes with these.
 It is advisable to let neighbours know before starting work about proposals that may affect them.
-However if you are building on or close to the boundary, the boundary wall act may also apply.
+However if you are building on or close to the boundary, the Party Wall Act may also apply.

 Once the Approval has been granted, what is the deadline for completing the work?

 You must start the work within 3 years, or the council can serve you with a notice declaring your plans of no effect, which means they are out of date, and you will need to submit a fresh application, however there is no set time limit for completing the work.

 You will need to make sure that you contact us to arrange a final inspection once work is completed so that we can issue you with a completion

 If you have chosen to the deposit of a Full Plans submission; the plans have to be thoroughly examined before an Approval Notice is issued.
 CNC must give a decision on an application within 5 weeks of receiving it – unless extended to 2 months with your written consent.

 If you have submitted a Building Notice, there is no delay once your Notice is accepted provided you notify CNC of the commencement date at least the day before, you can commence work on a Full plan Submission but it is at you risk until it is approved.

 A charge is payable dependent on the type of work being carried out and the type of application used.